inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ##### Customize Project Template
 - Step 1: Create a project template folder, which must include the following content.
 You can add other information according to your needs.
   - `.vscode`: VS Code configuration folder (Entering `>SFTP:Config` on the VS Code command interface can quickly create a .vscode folder and an sftp.json file.)
-    - `sftp.json`: SFTP plug-in configuration file, used to set up SFTP connections with the IG500
+    - `sftp.json`: SFTP plug-in configuration file, used to set up SFTP connections with the MobiusPi
   - `build`: folder of App release package
   - `src`: folder of App source code
     - `main.py`: App entrance